nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 Throughout its first year, SI proved its capacity and value in connecting longtermist researchers to international civil servants and national delegates, especially through workshops and high-level dinners.
 SI’s research is attracting valuable attention and has in a first part passed academic peer review.
 This combination of activities has granted SI mandates from UN institutions, as well as the Swiss government, to directly work on policy processes relevant to existential risk reduction.

 In the next step, SI will focus on the development of the UN’s [“Our Common Agenda” (OCA)](https://forum.effectivealtruism.org/posts/Fwu2SLKeM5h5v95ww/major-un-report-discusses-existential-risk-and-future#comments) as a particularly impactful opportunity to focus international and national attention on future generations and existential risk.
-The value of this engagement can come from e.g. identifying allies, contributing to the redefinition of the international policy narrative, and easing other longtermists’ national policy efforts through helping create global reference frameworks.
+The value of this engagement can come from e.g. identifying allies, contributing to the redefinition of the international policy narrative, and easing other longtermists’ national policy efforts by helping create global reference frameworks.

 Due to its positioning and first achievements, SI finds itself with this rare window of opportunity to inculcate longtermism and existential risk reduction at the heart of the institutions that can claim to speak for all humanity, and which can affect the priorities of national governments.
 Our success is now dependent on growing our funding and talent base.
 We believe we have room for more funding of $ ~4 million until 2025.